LiJiahao-Alex/www24-rebuttal/reviewer2.md

 Firstly, the choice of MNIST, FashionMNIST, and Kuzushiji datasets was not solely driven by an interest in image processing per se.
 Instead, these datasets were selected as a medium for exploring the integration of visual and semantic information to enhance the understanding of relationships between entities within the Semantic Web environment.
 Recognizing the unique position of image data in modern information sharing and transmission on the web, our study aims to provide new perspectives, emphasizing the irreplaceability of image data in knowledge management.
 We believe that such research can provide a new and multimodal approach to the construction of knowledge graphs and the representation of semantic information.

+we appreciate your valuable question, which has provided insightful directions for our research.
+To better address the needs of the Semantic Web domain, we plan to broaden the scope of datasets in future research, including various forms of data and delving deeper into semantic understanding.
+We believe this will provide comprehensive and profound support for our study.

+Finally, I sincerely thank you for your guidance.
+We will make further revisions to the paper to align with your suggestions and the expectations of the conference.
+I look forward to showcasing our unique contributions to the Semantic Web and Knowledge Management domain in the final version.

 # 4. Appendix analysis